Sheets To Labels

 Avery labels from Google Sheets

-This guide is for Avery-style label sheets that need more than a fixed address block: product labels, classroom labels, inventory labels, QR labels, barcode labels, branded mailing labels, and other layouts where you want to place fields visually.
+This guide is for compatible label sheets that need more than a fixed address block: product labels, classroom labels, inventory labels, QR labels, barcode labels, branded mailing labels, and other layouts where you want to place fields visually.

 Short Version